Photograph two iconic locations in the heart of Navajoland

 We will have plenty of time to photograph from the canyon walls above and the valley floor where the ancient ones once walked.

 We will begin our photography excursion in Canyon De Chelly and end in Monument Valley.
-We 'll have a short meet and greet the evening of October 30, 2019 at the Holiday Inn in Chinle, AZ.
-After we spend 1.5 days in and around Canyon De Chelly, we will leave for Monument Valley the afternoon of Nov 1 to check into our hogan's by noon and prepare for sunset.
-We will and end after sunset on November 2.
+We 'll have a short meet and greet the evening of September 30, 2020 at the Holiday Inn in Chinle, AZ.
+After we spend 1.5 days in and around Canyon De Chelly, we will leave for Monument Valley the afternoon of Oct 2.
+We will and end after sunset on November 3rd.

 The natural erosion left a portion of what was once a part of the Rocky Mountains.
 Our ancestors later inhabited the region that is now known as the Four Corners.